opensourcewebsite-org/php-stellar-sdk/CONTRIBUTING.md

 ### Key branches

-- `main` is the latest, deployed version
+- `master` is the latest, deployed version